wangziqi2013/wangziqi2013.github.io/_posts/2021-09-09-catalyzer.markdown

    Similarly, sfork() is proposed in the beginning of Sec.
 4, and never discussed again, e.g., how do you incorporate techniques discussed later in Sec.
 4 into your sfork()?
 -->

+This paper proposes Catalyzer, a software framework for reduced serverless startup latency.
+The paper is motivated by the fact that most existing commercial platforms and proposals suffer either long VMM initialization time, or long application environment setup time, which are, when combined, called the "cold boot latency".